WeiHuang05/Weihuang05.github.io/index.md

 ### Greatings!
 I'm Wei Huang

-Greatings!
-I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney under the supervision of Professor Ricahrd Xu.
+I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney under the supervision of [A/Prof. Richard Xu](https://www.runoob.com).

 Wei was a Master student at the department of modern Physics, University of Science and Technology of China, working with Prof. Youjin Deng.

 ### Education